alecbiela/inertia-concretecms/README.md

 You **must** pass the $router variable as the 4th parameter, so add an empty array for props if you don't have any to define.

 #### Generating URLs
-In Concrete, you _can_ name your routes by piping the route into the  'setName' function .
+In Concrete, you _can_ name your routes by piping the route into the 'setName' function.
 For example, to add the name of "home" to your homepage route, you could write:

 ```
 $router->get('/', function(){